 UK journalist Benjamin Hall makes first TV appearance after Ukraine attack

-The Fox News reporter said he felt ‘more confident than ever’ and urged others to ‘never give up’.
+Fox News reporter says he feels ‘more confident than ever’ and urges others to ‘never give up’

 Fox News correspondent Benjamin Hall said he feels “more confident than I ever have” in his first live television appearance since being seriously injured in Ukraine.